Lonnie Smith (baseball): 1991 World Series

+Pittsburgh Pirates (1993)

 Next, Smith departed from the Braves, and he signed up with the Pittsburgh Pirates, where he played one season.

+Baltimore Orioles (1993–1994)

-He was acquired by the Baltimore Orioles from the Pirates on September 8, 1993 in a transaction that was completed six days later on September 14 when a pair of minor leaguers, outfielder Stanton Cameron and left-handed pitcher Terry Farrar, were sent to Pittsburgh.
+Smith was acquired by the Baltimore Orioles from the Pirates on September 8, 1993, in a transaction that was completed six days later on September 14 when a pair of minor leaguers, outfielder Stanton Cameron and left-handed pitcher Terry Farrar, were sent to Pittsburgh.
 Primarily used as a pinch-hitter, Smith played in his final major league game on August 10, 1994, in the Orioles' last game before that year's strike.
 He was granted free agency for the last time the following October 24.

 Career statistics

 In 1613 games over 17 seasons, Smith compiled a .288 batting average (1488-for-5170) with 909 runs, 273 doubles, 58 triples, 98 home runs, 533 RBI, 370 stolen bases, 623 base on balls, a .371 on-base percentage and a .420 slugging percentage.
 His career fielding percentage was .964.
 In five World Series and six playoff series, Smith hit .278 (57-for-205) with 28 runs scored, 4 home runs and 17 RBI.

 Baseball historian Bill James wrote about Lonnie Smith's difficulties playing defense.
 He wryly stated that Smith should have had a post-retirement career teaching (so-called) "defensive recovery and cost containment" since he had excelled at recovering from defensive difficulties in the outfield.